 When considering the environmental impact of the two technologies, because Texapore comes with the Ecosphere option, which is made of 100% recycled materials such as polyester, it has the upper hand in this regard.

 However, its other options perform considerably better, especially when it comes to those made for high-performance sports.

 With that being said, both brands have made strides to minimize their environmental impact by striving to move away from DWR products that contain PFCs, which are very harmful.

 Which One Is Better?

-Gore-Tex is better in regards to overall performance and durability.
+Gore-Tex is better in regard to overall performance and durability.
 Especially when considering that you will find this fabric used by renowned brands such as The North Face and Patagonia, which make excellent jackets and outdoor clothing that, in combination with Gore-Tex fabrics, perform nearly flawlessly.